 All’s Welles that Ends Welles

-I’m pretty sure Welles frontman spent most of the night trying to find out how he got there, but, if anything, it was entertaining.
+Although I’m pretty sure that frontman Jesse Wells spent most of the night trying to figure out where he was and how he got there, it was still pretty entertaining.

-Their music was fine, but I found myself focusing more on their mannerisms.
-They didn’t seem to take the band too seriously, almost poking fun at themselves with mild monotoned sarcasm and lighthearted fun.
+Their music was fine, but I was drawn more to their mannerisms.
+They didn’t seem to take the band too seriously, almost poking fun at themselves with mild-monotoned sarcasm and lighthearted fun.

 “You guys like rock n’ roll?”